 Meghan is an associate editor with EdTech: Focus on K–12.
-She enjoys following all the ways technology is constantly changing our world.
+She enjoys coffee, cats and science fiction TV.

 Like Lego has done for aspiring architects, Google’s Project Bloksaims to create budding programmers through collaborative play.

 The research project by Google and Stanford University Assistant Professor Paulo Blikstein is the latest foray into the world of tangible programming.
 As the name implies, tangible programming or computing focuses on creating physical interfaces — like littleBits and Robot Turtles — that can help kids understand abstract concepts, such as how code works.
 Since the 1960s, researchers have been trying to develop tools to help kids learn to code in a way that comes naturally to them.